 At the graduate level, faculty members supervise M.Sc. students through the Applied Modelling and Quantitative Methods (AMOD)program.
-In addition, a M.Sc. degree in Financial Analytics via a course-based stream in the AMOD program is available.
+In addition, a M.Sc. degree in Financial Analytics via a course-based stream in the AMOD program is available as well as a Post-graduate certificate program in Financial Analytics on the Durham campus.
 Ph.D degrees are offered through the Trent-Queen’s collaboration graduate program.

 Changes in 2023